lieelee/get_next_line/README.md

 ## About this project
-The goal of this project is to make you code a function that reads file from file descriptor and retruns *one line ending with a new line('/n')* without knowing the size beforehand.
-This project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming: static variables.
-You will also gain a deeper understanding of allocations, whether they happen on the stack memory or in the heap memory, the manipulation and the life cycle of a buffer, the unexpected complexity implied in the use of one or many static variables.
+The goal of this project is to make you code a function that reads files from file descriptor and returns one line ending with a new line('/n') no matter the size of either the text or one of its lines.
+This project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming: static variables and file descriptor.
+You will also gain a deeper understanding of memory allocations, whether they happen on the stack or in the heap.
+It allows you to learn the life cycle of a buffer and the unexpected complexity implied in the use of one or many static variables.

 ## Prototype
 int	get_next_line(int fd, char **line);

+## Key concepts

+**1. Static variable**
+: Because the static variable is saved in the data segment, it is not impacted by scope rules.
+As a result, I utilize a static variable to keep data of a specific size while the program is running.

+**2. Memory allocation **
+: Because the size of input files can vary, the memory for each function call is set to the size of BUFF.
+The BUFF SIZE is set to 1, although it can be changed manually to any size.
+The allocated memory is stored in the heap memory.

+**3. File descriptor**
+: A file descriptor is an integer that uniquely identifies a process's open file.
+Standard input, output, and error are represented by the numbers 0,1, and 2.
+When an error occurs, it returns -1.
+The get_next_line function can read one line at a time from several text files.

+**4. Handling memory leak **
+: Since we can pass multiple files with various sizes, the memory is dynamically allocated.
+All dynamically allocated memory(BUFF_SIZE+1) should be freed before the program ends.
+Otherwise there will be stack overflow.
+In this function, we set the temporary variable to free the memory but keep the content.

+**5. Data structure - Linked list**
+: We have no idea how big the memory is.
+We can maintain track of the information and expand it as needed with linked lists.

 For more detailed information, please read [get_next_line.en (dragged).pdf](https://github.com/yeonuklee/get_next_line/files/6067156/get_next_line.en.dragged.pdf)